FAQ

 • Rotor-EZ Boards and Rotator Illuminator LED Light Kits: Charley Snodgrass (KC0CD).
 Charley provides complete services for CDE/Telex/Hy-Gain rotator control boxes, including repairs and installation of Rotor-EZ Boards and Rotator Illuminator LED Light Kits.
 Please contact Charley direct at: charley46813@gmail.com

-Ron Tonneson and Charley Snodgrass are trusted partners.
-If Ron or Charley are temporarily unavailable, then contact us directly for assistance.
+Charley Snodgrass is a trusted partner.
+If Charley is temporarily unavailable, then contact us directly for assistance.

 If you have the experience and the desire to repair your own product, then we can give you assistance and sell replacement parts at a reasonable price.
 Please Contact Us directly for more information.